-Index and Sector Disclaimer: This document contains information based on the FTSE All-Share Index and the Industry Classification Benchmark.
+Index and Sector Disclaimer: This document contains information based on the UK Special Situations.
 'FTSE®' is a trade mark owned by the London Stock Exchange Plc and is used by FTSE International Limited ('FTSE') under licence.
-The FTSE All-Share Index is calculated by FTSE.
+The FTSE UK Special Situations is calculated by FTSE.
 FTSE does not sponsor, endorse or promote the product referred to in this document and is not in any way connected to it and does not accept any liability in relation to its issue, operation and trading.
 All copyright and database rights in the index values and constituent list vest in FTSE.
-Industry Classification Benchmark ("ICB") is a product of FTSE International Limited ("FTSE") and all intellectual property rights in and to ICB vest in FTSE.
+Industry Classification Benchmark ('ICB') is a product of FTSE International Limited ('FTSE') and all intellectual property rights in and to ICB vest in FTSE.
 Jupiter Asset Management Limited has been licensed by FTSE to use ICB.
+'FTSE®' is a trade mark owned by the London Stock Exchange Plc and is used by FTSE under licence.
 FTSE and its licensors do not accept liability to any person for any loss or damage arising out of any error or omission in ICB.